Parent-Child Interaction Therapy (PCIT)

 Why PCIT

-• PCIT is the preferred treatment method for young children who have other disorders with behavioral and/or attachment concerns.
+• PCIT is a preferred treatment method for young children with emotional or behavioral concerns.

-• PCIT is rated highly on California Evidence-Based Clearinghouse and Title IV-E Prevention Services Clearinghouse.
+• PCIT is rated highly on California Evidence-Based Clearinghouse.

 • Over 400 studies nationwide on PCIT with children who have been maltreated or at risk, have experienced serious physical abuse, have serious mental health needs, and in ethnic minority populations.